scientist-softserv/britishlibrary/Repo-README.md

 - Press "Create New Account"
 - Give the account a short name
 - Access the tenant at "<short-name>.hyku.test"
   NOTE: Although there are institutional logo's on the home page, all accounts are not created by default.
 If you would like to create an account for one of them, hover over its logo to see the url in the bottom left corner of the screen.
 Use the subdomain as the "short name" in the process above.
 - Check the `authenticate_if_needed` method in application_controller.rb for the current username/password combination

 ## Rescue Server Deploy
 - This is a single large box with everything running in docker-compose.
 All files for the app are at `/data/bl-transfer`
 - Tmux on this box uses default settings; "ctrl-b" is the leader command
 - Your ssh key should work
-- This attaches to a shared session so you can see if anyone is running a special job and we dont step on each other
+- This attaches to a shared session so you can see if anyone is running a special job and we don't step on each other

 ``` bash
 ssh -t azureuser@51.140.4.10 "tmux new-session -A -s main"